PythonAberdeen/user_group/2024/2024-03/challenge/readme.md

 # Aberdeen Python User Group 13 March 2024

-Please refer to the Jupyter Notebook from Ian's talk tonight for an introduction to web scraping and some of the fundamental libraries to use.
+Please refer to the [Jupyter Notebook](https://github.com/PythonAberdeen/talks/blob/master/2024-Mar/Scraping%20with%20Python.ipynb) from Ian's talk tonight for an introduction to web scraping and some of the fundamental libraries to use.

 ## Challenge

 ### Option 1

 Pick a school from the list below.
-Have a look at the branded school uniform supplier(s).
-Ttry to scrape the items offered - with a description and cost per item.
+Have a look at the online shops of suppliers of branded school uniform items.
+Try to scrape the items offered - with a description and cost per item.

 |School |Supplier|
 |---|---|